gmflau/redis-enterprise-gke-ingress/README.md

 1. Create a GKE cluster
 2. Create a namespace for this deployment and deploy the Redis Enterprise Operator bundle
 3. Deploy a Redis Enterprise Cluster (REC)
-4. Create a Redis Enterprise database instance with SSL/TLS enabled
+4. Deploy Nginx ingress controller
-5. Deploy Nginx ingress controller
+5. Generate a SSL certificate for the Redis Enterprise database
-6. Create an Ingress resource for the Redis Enterprise cluster for web UI access
+6. Create a Redis Enterprise database instance with SSL/TLS enabled
-7. Generate and upload a SSL certificate for the Redis Enterprise database
+7. Create an Ingress resource for the Redis Enterprise cluster for web UI access
 8. Create an Ingress resource for external traffic going into the Redis Enterprise database
 9. Verify SSL/TLS connection using openssl
 10. Connect to the Redis Enterprise database over SSL/TLS via a Python program